ngi-nix/channeler/docs/architecture.md

   packet can be filled, or send a packet immediately.
 1. `Encryption` - takes an unencrypted packet and encrypts it [not yet implemented]
-1. `Checksum` - calculates the packet checksum.
+1. `AddChecksum` - calculates the packet checksum.
 Depending on the crypto algorithm, this might be subsumed into the encryption pipeline, and as such it is explicitly *not* part of message bundling.
-1. `Buffer` - places the filter in the output buffer.
+1. `OutBuffer` - places the filter in the output buffer.
-1. The last filter provides data and other notifications to the I/O loop.
 1. TODO: A outbound routing filter would be necessary for multi-link connections.
+1. The `Callback` filter links the statically constructed egress filter pipe to a callback function for notifying the I/O loop.